nheeren/material_intensity_db/CONTRIBUTING.md

 ## Data & variables

 Please also refer to the  and the data descriptor article in Nature Scientific Data.
-The dataset consists of primary and secondary data attributes.
+The database contains *primary* and *secondary* attributes.
+Primary attributes are mandatory throughout database and for any data new data contributions, while secondary ones are optional.

 In order to make a (data) contribution to this repository please consider the following guidelines:

 1. Primary data must be provided (i.e. `required == TRUE` as defined in the[codebook](codebook.md)) and cannot be left empty.
 2. Provision of secondary data is optional, but encouraged.